LucieSebestova/english-for-designers/06-storytelling/process.md

 ![mind map](20230228_114637.jpg)

+I started to develop my topics in Word to make clear what way I'm going to choose and it was really messy.
+I writed all my thoughts in points.

 And this idea came to my mind, when I remembered about diving, where you have just short time to explore all the beautiful things under the water, and it’s like our life.